-Recently, we have been asked to advise on several different situations where an inappropriate substrate has resulted in damage to the extent that the natural stone tiling now needs to be replaced.
+We are often consulted on situations where an inappropriate substrate has resulted in a failure to the tiling and now needs to be replaced.
 So, we would like to share with you the most common problems we come across and our top tips for protecting your new bathroom from water damage.

 There are four common myths or misconceptions that inevitably lead to problems.
 We will discuss these below and explain why.